China is part of Asia with main city at

 fiber_manual_record Do not travel

-China will not allow most foreigners to enter China.
-Direct flights between China and Australia will be significantly reduced.
+China will not allow most foreigners to enter China due to COVID-19.
+Direct flights between China and Australia have significantly reduced.
 If despite our advice you travel to China, you’ll be subject to 14 days mandatory quarantine.
 Quarantine requirements may change at short notice.
 If you’re already in China, and wish to return to Australia, we recommend you do so as soon as possible by commercial means.
-If you remain in China, follow the advice of local authorities, monitor your health and take care to protect yourself from exposure to COVID-19, ensure you've arrangements in place for a possible extended stay, and stay in touch with family and friends back home.
+Authorities have detained foreigners because they're 'endangering national security'. may also be at risk of arbitrary detention.
 We haven't changed our level of advice.
 Do not travel to China.

 China uses 220V, 50Hz with sockets and plugs Type A, Type C and Type I.